 If you ever find that Focus isn’t for you, you can easily delete a Focus period on your iPhone or iPad.

-- › How to Delete a Focus From iPhone and iPad
+- › How to Silence Your iPhone or iPad When Reading

 - › Why Do People Spend So Much Money on MacBooks?

 - › What’s New in macOS 13 Ventura

 - › How to Put Widgets on Your iPhone Lock Screen